nestjs/cqrs/README.md

 }
 ```

-Now, every application state change has to be preceded by **Command**.
+Now, every application state change is a result of **Command** occurrence.
 The logic is encapsulated in handlers.
 If we want we can simply add logging here or more - we can persist our commands in the database (e.g. for diagnostics purposes).

 Why we need `resolve()` function?
 Sometimes we might want to return a 'message' from handler to service.
-Also - we can just call this function at the beginning of the `execute()` method, so our application will firstly - turn back into the service and return response to user and then asynchronously come back here.
+Also - we can just call this function at the beginning of the `execute()` method, so our application will firstly - turn back into the service and return response to client and then asynchronously come back here.

 Our structure looks better, but it was only the **first step**.
 Sure, if you want, you can end up with it.